Convert ODF Documents to Various Formats Using GroupDocs.Viewer for Java

 }

-Explanation: JpgViewOptions configures the document to be rendered as a JPEG image.
+Explanation: JpgViewOptions tells the viewer to rasterize each page as a JPEG image.

 Feature 3: Render FODG/ODG Document to PNG